-VAR system is bizarre - Pardew
+FA Cup: VAR system bizarre - West Brom boss Alan Pardew

 Marlo: The only thing more shambolic than Liverpool's defending is the application of VAR.

-Mark: VAR works in rugby and cricket, which are more stop-start games, in football for me it just stops the flow and the drama of the game to a certain extent.
+Mark: VAR works in rugby and cricket, which are more stop-start games, in football it just stops the flow and the drama of the game to a certain extent.
 Not convinced.

 Sunil: VAR means you can't even celebrate a goal anymore.
 The decisions may be right but the flow of the game is completely ruined!
 And the fans at the ground are completely in the dark.